Off-road tire: Features of all-terrain tires

-Mud-terrain
+Mud and Terrain

-Design for mudding, rock crawling or desert racing (especially for bulldust or baja silt).
+Tire codes M+T for "Mud and Terrain" and M/T for "Mud Terrain" denote tires designed for mudding, rock crawling or desert racing (especially for bulldust or baja silt).
 Most mud-terrain tyres are road legal (DOT approved), but maybe prevented from being fitted to modern cars due to laws on minimum tyre speed rating.
 Most modern cars, SUV and pickup trucks require minimum tyre speed rating of "S" (180kph), but the vast majority of mud-terrain tyres max out at a tyre speed rating of "Q" (160kph).
 Mud-terrain tyres, may improve traction and have reduced braking distances on dirt roads where the rocks slightly are too big to fit into the grooves and channels of an all-terrain tyre.
 Traditionally mud-terrain tyres are uncomfortable, loud, dangerous and inefficient (high fuel use and tyre wear) to use on paved roads/asphalt highways.
 Modern mud-terrain tyres have similar characteristics to high quality aggressive (high void) all-terrain tyres.

 Rugged Terrain Tyre

 The RT tyres built for drivers who need reliable traction off-road, without sacrificing comfort on the road.
 It sits between an all-terrain and a mud-terrain, offering a strong mix of durability, grip, and everyday usability.